quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 The required "clock_type" field represents the type of clock used for time measurements.
 The value "system" represents a clock that uses system time, commonly measured against a chosen or well-known epoch.
-However, depending on the system, System time can potentially jump forward or back.
+However, depending on the system, system time can potentially jump forward or back.
 In contrast, a clock using monotonic time is generally guaranteed to never go backwards.
 The value "monotonic" represents such a clock.

 The required "epoch" field is the start of the ReferenceTime.
 When using the "system" clock type, the epoch field SHOULD have a date/time value using the